Nagellan/total-ts/src/010-typescript-in-the-build-process/012-tsc-watch-mode.problem/readme.md

 See if you can find a way to run the TypeScript compiler in watch mode.

 Check the TypeScript [CLI Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for help.

+## Solution

+I have run the following command: `tsc ./*.ts -w`.
+It ran typescript compiler in watch mode which means every time I edit example.ts, the example.js file is transpiler again and updated accordingly.